burst-apps-team/burst-wiki/the-burst-api.md

 ⋮

 **Notes:** Up to 100 options (answers) can be specified, but there is an extra fee for each option beyond 20.
-Unlike the API, the [NRS client](burst-client-interface.md) treats a vote of *0* as a nonvote not contributing to the number answers (options) chosen.
-The NRS client uses checkboxes for selecting answers when *minRangeValue* = 0 and *maxRangeValue* = 1; otherwise sliding controls are used to select answers from the allowed range.
+Unlike the API, the [BRS client](burst-client-interface.md) treats a vote of *0* as a nonvote not contributing to the number answers (options) chosen.
+The BRS client uses checkboxes for selecting answers when *minRangeValue* = 0 and *maxRangeValue* = 1; otherwise sliding controls are used to select answers from the allowed range.

 **Note:** When a balance affects the poll result, the result depends only on the balance (including pending outgoing phased transfers) computed just prior to the finish height.